Integrate OneAgent with Azure Spring Apps

 - Integration with Azure Monitor

-Since Azure Spring Cloud is a fully managed hosting platform, applications are deployed into a sandboxed environment that doesn't allow direct access to the underlying operating system.
+Since Azure Spring Apps is a fully managed hosting platform, applications are deployed into a sandboxed environment that doesn't allow direct access to the underlying operating system.
 This results in some restrictions for OneAgent:

 - Code-module support limited to Java.